liferay/headlessapis.wedeploy.io/content/docs/web-site/examples.md

 ---
 title: Examples
-description: Examples of Calls to User Account API
+description: Examples of Calls to Website API
 weight: 1
 ---

-### Examples
+## Examples

-You can find more examples in the following [link](/docs/general/examples.html).
+You can find more examples [here](/docs/general/examples.html).